How to Make Your Own Cold Process Soap Recipe

 Now that you’ve read my cold process soapmaking tutorial on how to make cold process soap from scratch and turned out a few successful batches, you’re probably ready to explore some of your own creative soapmaking ideas and learn how to make your own cold process soap recipe from scratch.
 This does require knowledge of basic chemistry about your soapmaking ingredients – fats and alkali.

 Your fats – or soapmaking oils and butters – will very much determine what properties your soap will have.
-For example, three of the traditionally popular soapmaking oils, especially for beginners, are olive oil, coconut oil, and palm oil.
+For example, three of the traditionally popular soapmaking oils, especially for beginners, are olive oil, coconut oil, and sustainable palm oil.
 Olive oil helps to create a moisturizing bar with a stable lather; coconut oil produces a hard, cleansing bar with a fluffy lather; and palm oil makes for a hard bar with a stable lather.
 Each of these oils has its own SAP (or saponification) value which determines how much lye should be used in the soap recipe for saponification to occur in such a way that it makes soap.
 Too much lye and you have an unusable bar of soap.
 Not enough and you could end up with a really soft soap with excess oil.

 A great resource for learning more about the saponification process and the properties of various soapmaking fats & oils is Susan Miller Cavitch’s book, The Soapmaker’s Companion.
 Her book also contains a great troubleshooting section to help you figure out what might have gone wrong with a soap recipe as well as a nice collection of her own recipes.